Jaimes McKee: Back to HKFC

-McKee returned to the Hong Kong Football Club in 2010-11 season as the club was promoted to first division.
-As a result, the team became semi-professional.
-He did not make an appearance in the opening game of the Hong Kong FC, but his name appeared on the players list of the Hong Kong FC in the match against TSW Pegasus on 10 September 2010.
+McKee returned to HKFC in 2010–11 season as the club was promoted to the First Division.
+As a result, the club became semi-professional.
+He did not make an appearance in the opening game of HKFC, but his name appeared on the players list of HKFC in the match against Pegasus on 10 September 2010.

-He scored his first goal after returning to the Hong Kong FC in the league match against Citizen on 23 October 2010, but Hong Kong FC could not defeat Citizen.
+McKee scored his first goal after returning to HKFC in the league match against Citizen on 23 October 2010, but HKFC could not defeat Citizen.

-The Hong Kong Football Club was relegated to the lowest position in 2010–11 Hong Kong First Division League, but TSW Pegasus admired McKee's performance and invited him to join the team.
-In early June 2011, McKee's former club Kitchee and last season's Hong Kong First Division League champions, made an agreement with McKee, However they decided instead to contract a foreign player.
-McKee finally appeared on the team member list of TSW Pegasus.
+HKFC was relegated after finishing bottom in the 2010–11 Hong Kong First Division League, but Pegasus admired McKee's performance and invited him to join the club.
+In early June 2011, Kitchee, McKee's former club and last season's Hong Kong First Division League champions, made an agreement with McKee, However, they decided instead to contract a foreign player.
+McKee finally appeared on the team member list of Pegasus.

 Pegasus

-McKee played as start-up player for TSW Pegasus in the team's first league game of the 2011-12 season.
+McKee played as a start-up player for Pegasus in the team's first league game of the 2011–12 season.
 He scored his first goal of the season in the match against Hong Kong Sapling as a substitute for Leandro Carrijo in the 15th minute.

-In the first round of the 2011–12 Hong Kong Senior Challenge Shield against his former club Kitchee, McKee scored twice and led TSW Pegasus to a 2–1 win.
+In the first round of the 2011–12 Hong Kong Senior Challenge Shield against his former club Kitchee, McKee scored twice and led Pegasus to a 2–1 win.
 On 23 October 2011, McKee scored in a 2–3 loss against Kitchee at the Tseung Kwan O, meaning he has scored in every match against his old club.

 On 25 February 2012, McKee responded with a spectacular brace in the extra-time of the quarter-final match against Sham Shui Po in League Cup.
-McKee scored a hat-trick and TSW Pegasus won the game.
+McKee scored a hat-trick and Pegasus won the game.
 In the quarter-final match on 11 March, McKee scored twice against Citizen and his team won 4–1.

-On the final day of the 2012-13 Hong Kong First Division League season, McKee scored five goals against Biu Chun Rangers to take his tally to 16 goals and top of the scoring chart.
+On the final day of the 2012–13 season, McKee scored five goals against Rangers to take his tally to 16 goals and top of the scoring chart.

 Eastern

 On 6 July 2016, McKee signed a two-year contract with Eastern.
 He appeared in 16 league games in his first season, scoring 4 goals.

-He announcement his retirement from football on 16 July 2019.
+On 16 July 2019, McKee announced his retirement from professional football.